larrythexu/signup_demo/README.md

 A functioning signup website that works with MailChimp API.

-Practice with NodeJS, ExpressJS, REST API, Heroku, and request & response handling.
+Practice with NodeJS, ExpressJS, REST API, Heroku, Bootstrap, and request & response handling.

 Done with the help of Angela Yu's Complete 2022 Web Development Bootcamp on Udemy.